Silverdragon977/Portfolio-3.0/README.md

 ## License
 This project is licensed under a custom license:

-<p align="center">Personal and Educational Use Only
+Personal and Educational Use Only
-You may clone, fork, and learn from this repository for personal or educational purposes.
+<t>You may clone, fork, and learn from this repository for personal or educational purposes.
-You may not redistribute, sell, sublicense, or use any part of this project in commercial products or services without explicit written permission.
+<t>You may not redistribute, sell, sublicense, or use any part of this project in commercial products or services without explicit written permission.

-See the LICENSE file for full details.</p>
+See the LICENSE file for full details.

 ### Cloning Repo
 Run this command in the directory/folder you choose: